tayyabarfaq/Candy-Crush/README.md

 - 💻 **Custom Graphics**: Utilizes custom drawing functions available specifically on Windows 10 (e.g. `graphics.h` or GDI-based drawing).
 - 📁 **help.h**: Contains all the custom graphics-related code and functions.
 - 📄 **source.cpp**: Contains the main game logic and functionality.
+- it is made on visual studio 2022

 ## ⚠️ Compatibility